fadysaad66/HiveBox/README.md

      docker --version

- Inside the system go to the folder which contain the app and the docker file
+ Inside the system go to the folder which contain the app file name (hivebox-phase1.py) and the docker file name (phase1.Dockerfile)

     cd Hivebox